Justin Charles Roberts

 Personal Background and Interests

-Justin was born in Tyler, Texas, and graduated from All Saints Episcopal School.
+Justin was born and raised in Tyler, Texas, and graduated from All Saints Episcopal School.
 He and his wife are the proud parents of three young daughters named Pippa, Pacey, and Posie.
-Prior to joining Roberts & Roberts, Justin and his family lived in Austin, Texas, for seven years.
-Justin and his wife enjoy being active in their local church, where they have served in various leadership capacities.
+Prior to joining Roberts & Roberts, Justin and his family lived in Austin, Texas, for seven years